dfinity/interface-spec/spec/index.md

 #### Spontaneous request rejection {#request-rejection}

-TODO: make sure that this reflects early timeouts (with SYS_TRANSIENT); but even if it does, maybe we want to have an explicit transition to cover this, to avoid confusion?
+DONE: make sure that this reflects early timeouts (with SYS_TRANSIENT); but even if it does, maybe we want to have an explicit transition to cover this, to avoid confusion?

 The system can reject a request at any point in time, e.g., because it is overloaded.
 The following specification is an overapproximation of the rejection behavior.
 In particular, the system is guaranteed not to emit `DESTINATION_INVALID` in some cases, e.g., if the callee exists, and if the caller successfully calls the caller once, subsequent calls will not fail with `DESTINATION_INVALID`.